-If you only invest in shares available on the New Zealand Exchange (NZX), you are limited in the number of stocks you can buy.
-Investing in an S&P 500 index fund or opening a trading account that gives you access to the US stock market lets you diversify your portfolio and opens up the potential gains offered by US stocks.
+If you only invest in stocks available on the Irish Stock Exchange (Euronext Dublin), you’ll be limited in the number of stocks you can buy.
+Investing in an S&P 500 index fund or opening a trading account that gives you access to the US stock market will let you diversify your portfolio and open up the potential gains offered by US stocks.

 More guides on Finder

 Access global stock exchanges through online broker Freedom Finance.
 Choose from 3 accounts to suit your own investing needs.
 Find out the fees here.

 ETFs vs index funds

 Do you think ETFs and index funds are the same?
 We look at the key differences and how they’re both traded.

 IG review: Trade forex and CFDs with a global broker

 IG trading offers tight spreads from 0.6 pips, fast order execution and access to more than 70 currency pairs.